James McMurdock

-James McMurdock (born June 1986) is a British politician who has served as the Member of Parliament (MP) for South Basildon and East Thurrock since 2024.
+James Antony McMurdock (born June 1986) is a British politician who has served as the Member of Parliament (MP) for South Basildon and East Thurrock since 2024.
 Elected for Reform UK, McMurdock left the party in July 2025 following allegations that he had received £70,000 in Bounce Back business loans during the COVID-19 pandemic, despite his businesses "being effectively dormant".
-He currently serves as an Independent MP.
+He currently serves as an independent MP.

 Early life and education

-McMurdock was born in June 1986.
+James Antony McMurdock was born in June 1986.
 He grew up in Basildon, Essex, in a council house in Vange and went to a state school.
 He was the first person from his family to go to university, graduating from the University of Sussex with a BA in economics.
 During his time at the university, he was elected treasurer of the rugby club and co-founded the finance society there.

 According to a biography on the Reform website, he worked in the banking sector from 2007 until winning his seat in 2024.
 McMurdock spent the majority of his career working for Standard Chartered Bank and Barclays Capital, overseeing UK and India offices as Senior Director.
 Earlier in his career he worked at Goldman Sachs and Lehman Brothers, specialising in corporate loans, primarily supporting clients in the energy, infrastructure, and manufacturing sectors.
 Byline Times reported that his role at Goldman Sachs lasted three months and was probably an internship, and that McMurdock would have still been studying at university when Lehman Brothers went bust in 2008.
 They also reported that his LinkedIn profile previously listed him working for his mother's accountancy firm until 2010.